python/devguide/getting-started/setup-building.rst

      The part of the standard library implemented in pure Python.

 ``Mac``
-     Mac-specific code (e.g., using IDLE as a macOS application).
+     Mac-specific code (for example, using IDLE as a macOS application).

 ``Misc``
      Things that do not belong elsewhere.
 Typically this is varying kinds of